- A level requirements: AAA

 Company Law aims to give students an understanding of certain fundamental aspects of Company Law including the regulation of companies, the effect of separate legal entity, duties of directors and minority shareholder.
 At the same time the module will introduce students to some of the more essential, topical and developing areas of Company Law which have a national/international impact, including the recent reforms under the Companies Act 2006.
 Company Law is a 15 credit, level 6 course.
 Assessment consists of one 105 minute unseen examination.
 This is a useful specialty option for students interesting in corporate careers

 This module seeks to introduce students to the law governing rules of evidence in criminal cases.
 The course briefly examines the development of the law on criminal evidence, including an assessment of the judge and jury’s functions, before focus switches to more substantive matters relating to the operation and admissibility of criminal evidence.
 Such matters comprise consideration of burden and standard of proof, both of fundamental procedural and human rights significance for the parties in a criminal case.
 Other topics addressed include examination of witnesses, specifically examination-in-chief, cross-examination, competence/compellability and corroboration/identification.
 Later in the module selected types of evidence are investigated, in particular character evidence, hearsay evidence and confessions.
-The module is taught by use of two one-hour lectures per week and six seminars in fortnightly cycles.
-Formative assessment is via MCQ and constitutes 10% of the module mark.
+The module is taught by use of two one-hour lectures per week and five seminars in fortnightly cycles.

 This module will introduce you to the field of international human rights law.
 The course will provide you with an overview of the historical and philosophical foundations of human rights, various substantive rights that are protected through universal and regional instruments, as well as providing a general introduction to the international mechanisms for human rights protection and promotion.
 The course aims to provide the student with both substantive and procedural knowledge of human rights protection, as well as knowledge and understanding of some of the key contemporary challenges in international human rights law.

 Further Tort broadens and deepens students’ knowledge and understanding of tort law.
 Assuming prior knowledge of the foundational aspects of this subject, Further Tort advances student learning in three ways.
-First, the module offers an overview of the theoretical underpinnings of tort law, introducing students to the concepts of corrective and distributive justice, torts-as-rights theories, utilitarianism, and feminist and critical approaches to tort law.
-Second, the module builds on students’ existing knowledge by examining special liability regimes, such as that governed by the Animals Act 1971, as well as the rules that govern the tortious liability of public bodies and employers.
-Thirdly, Further Tort expands on the LAW209 syllabus by introducing students to other civil ‘wrongs’, such as conversion, the ‘economic torts’, and misfeasance in public office.
+First, the module offers an overview of the theoretical underpinnings of tort law, introducing students to the concepts of corrective and distributive justice, tort theory, utilitarianism, and feminist and critical approaches to tort law.
+Second, the module builds on students’ existing knowledge by examining special liability regimes, such as those governed by the Animals Act 1971 and Consumer Protection Act 1987, as well as the rules that govern the tortious liability of public bodies and employers.
+Thirdly, Further Tort expands on the LAW209 syllabus by introducing students to other civil ‘wrongs’, such as the ‘economic torts’, misfeasance in public office and and trespass to land and goods.
 This module will be of interest to students who enjoyed the LAW209 module and would like to further their knowledge and understanding of tort law, perhaps as a prelude to a career in common law practice or advanced academic study.